gemc/home/_documentation/quickstart.md

 gstreamer:
   - filename: counter
+    format: csv
+  - filename: counter
-    format: ascii
+    format: json

 root: G4Box, 15*cm, 15*cm, 15*cm, G4_AIR
 ```

-The `nthreads` entry limits the threads used to 4.
+The `nthreads` entry keeps the quickstart output in a single `counter_t0_digitized.csv`
+file and a single `counter_t0.json` file.
 Remove it to use all threads.
-To use ROOT output, change the output format in `counter.yaml` from `ascii` to `root`.
+To use ROOT output, add another `gstreamer` entry with `format: root`.

 The `root` entry dynamically defines the Geant4 world volume in the steering card.
 The world volume could also be defined in the geometry scripts.